-Evidence of Standard IV.B.1
+EVIDENCE OF STANDARD IV.B.1

-Gavilan College Joint Community College District maintains Board Policies (BP) which define the superintendent/president's role in leadership, planning, and institutional oversight.
+Gavilan College Joint Community College District's Board Policies (BP) define the Superintendent/President's role in leadership, planning, and institutional oversight.
 Board Policy 2430 (IV.B-1) delegates authority for executive responsibility for administering the policies and procedures adopted by the Board and the overall quality of the institution.
-The CEO is empowered to interpret board policy direction and is granted the power to act if there are no directly relevant policies.
-(IV.B-2) assigns the responsibility of developing and adjusting the organizational structure of the institution solely to the CEO.
+The CEO is empowered to interpret board policy direction and is granted the power to act if there are no directly relevant policies (IV.B-2).
+Board Policy 3100 assigns the responsibility of developing and adjusting the organizational structure of the institution solely to the CEO.